 will tend to collect there.

-That's how to properly clean a chimney with a creosote build up that a brush
+That's how to properly clean a chimney with a creo soot build-up that a brush

 will not remove.
 This procedure is time consuming, dirty, and expensive to have